 • Keep the name as it is but add higher ranks taxa (our algorithm might not recognize the scientific name used but it can still find a higher taxon).

-• Add the type status if your specimen is a type (the name will be integrated to the next update).
+• Add the type status if your specimen is a type (the name will be integrated to the next update [EDIT 2024-04-30 the latest versions of the Backbone taxonomy no longer include type specimens so this advice is out dated]).

 • Try some troubleshooting (see paragraph below).